 Yes, cards are not just cards anymore.
 Cards are questions.
 Here is an example.

 Let’s say you open a pack of cards and pull something of value.
 Since it’s Luis Robert SZN, let’s say you pulled a 2020 Topps Chrome Luis Robert Pink Refractor RC.
 Nice!

-Now, “in the old days” you’d probably be content putting that puppy into your holder of choice and then stored for safekeeping, or selling, or trading as the raw car that it was.
+Now, “in the old days” you’d probably be content putting that puppy into your holder of choice and then stored for safekeeping, or selling, or trading as the raw card that it was.

 But today, no no. Everyone would tell you to go the extra step!
-(Sometimes it makes sense to grade cards, other times it doesn’t, but just remember—your card, your choice, and that’s all that should matter.)
+(Sometimes it you should grade your cards, other times you shouldn’t, but just remember—your card, your choice, and that’s all that should matter.)

 If you did go the grading route, now you have a new hurdle—with which grading company do you go?
 PSA, BGS, SGC?

 Either way, as you can see…things can get complicated quickly—and we aren’t even to POP yet!

 So let’s say you get your card graded or are thinking about getting your card graded, or, have scrapped the idea altogether and perhaps want to just purchase an already-graded card.
 Fine.
 Again, your hobby, your choice.

 Here is how you would go about checking populations.